Indianapolis Truck Accident Lawyers

 At Hovde Dassow + Deets, LLC, our Indianapolis truck accident attorneys have extensive experience representing clients who have suffered physical injury in accidents involving semi trucks, big rigs, 18-wheelers, tractor-trailers and other large commercial vehicles.
 We are familiar with the federal rules and regulations that commercial drivers must follow, as well as any local laws that apply.

 We have used our knowledge to our client’s advantage for more than five decades and have successfully recovered over $300 million in compensation on their behalf.
-Rely on us to fight for the full and fair compensation you are owed after a truck accident.

-Recovering Compensation For Serious Injuries
+We Recover Compensation For Serious Truck Accident Injuries

 Truck accidents can result in a wide range of injuries due to the size, weight and force involved in such collisions.
 Common injuries sustained in truck accidents include: